lodurality/IGC_tutorial/README.md

 # IGC_tutorial
 IGC python tutorial

-How to run the code:
+How to run the code (tested on Linux, should work on OS X and maybe Windows machines):

 1. Install [anaconda](https://www.continuum.io/downloads)